jmdaemon/treeleaves/design/Design.md

 On some image boorus, it can be a lot quicker to find images due to the images being tagged very well, indexed, and easy to search.

+#### Photos

+Photos are similar to images with a few exceptions.
+Photos are images taken purely with a camera.
+These photos contain metadata such as
+- GPS Location metadata
+- Camera settings
+- Device & hardware information
+- Lens information
+- Image size
+- Pixel dimensions
+- Date & time
+- The app used to take the picture

 #### Audio

 Users also often have lots of music they like to listen to.